applesh00ter/telerising-api/README.md

 - Debian 10 or higher
 - Ubuntu 18.04 or higher
 - Raspbian Buster or higher
-- CentOS 8 or any equivalent OS based on RHEL8 or higher

 ## Installation procedure
 1) Download the appropriate package for your system
-2) Install the package with your operating system's package manager (on RHEL based distributions please install perl in advance)
+2) Install the package with your operating system's package manager
 3) Check if you are able to access the Telerising API via your browser.
  - The default port is 5000